 For the overall effort or full body exertion, we calculated a correlation between %HRR and Borg RPE, and a correlation between %HRR and Omni RPE.
 For the local discomfort or muscle fatigue, we calculated a correlation between muscle fatigue (EMG MPF) and Borg CR10.

-Initially, Pearson’s correlations between the subjective and objective measures were calculated.
+Initially, Pearson’s correlations between the subjective and direct measures were calculated.
 Then we conducted linear regressions to adjust for known confounders; that is, the harvesting method and the time of measurement for the overall exertion, and the harvesting method and the side of trapezius (dominant and non-dominant) for the local discomfort.

 As the dataset was fairly small, that is, 24 participants for overall effort and 20 participants for local discomfort due to EMG data lost, we set the level of statistical significance at 0.90.
 All the statistical analysis was conducted using R programming language.